sjoerdk/anonapi/docs/command_reference.rst

 user
 ----
-Information and editing of credentials that are used to communicate with the API.
+Information and editing of credentials that are used to communicate with the API

 .. code-block:: console